Does Comma Selection Help To Cope With Local Optima: Introduction

-Our main result implies (Corollary~\ref{cor:lower}) that already when $\lambda \ge 2 \mu$, $\lambda$ is super-constant, and $\lambda = o(n^{k-1})$, the runtime of the $\mclea$ on all jump functions with jump size $k \le n^{1-\eps}$ is at least the runtime of the \mplea (apart from lower order terms; to prove this statement, we also conduct the first so far and sufficiently tight runtime analysis of the \mplea on jump functions (Theorem~\ref{thm:plus})).
-Consequently, the two regimes of a too low selection pressure and of no advantage over the elitist algorithm overlap in the range $\lambda \in [2\mu, (1-\eps)e\mu]$, leaving no space for a possible middle regime with runtime advantages from non-elitism.
+Our main result implies (Corollary~\ref{cor:lower}) that already when $\lambda \ge 2 \mu$, $\lambda$ is super-constant, and $\lambda = o(n^{k-1})$, the runtime of the $\mclea$ on all jump functions with jump size $k \le n^{1-\eps}$ is at least the runtime of the \mplea (apart from lower order terms); to prove this statement, we also conduct the first so far and sufficiently tight runtime analysis of the \mplea on jump functions (Theorem~\ref{thm:plus}).
+Consequently, the two regimes of a too low selection pressure and of no advantage over the elitist algorithm overlap in the range $\lambda \in [2\mu, (1-\eps)e\mu]$, leaving for jump functions no space for a middle regime with runtime advantages from non-elitism.
 We note that our result, while natural, is not obvious.
-In particular, as a comparison of the $(1,1)$~EA and the \oea on highly deceptive functions shows, it is not always true that the elitist algorithm is at least as good as its non-elitist counterpart.
+In particular, as a comparison of the $(1,1)$~EA and the \oea on highly deceptive functions shows (see Section~\ref{sssec:nonelhelpful} for more details), it is not always true that the elitist algorithm is at least as good as its non-elitist counterpart.

 Our result does not generally disrecommend to use non-elitism, in particular, it does not say anything about possible other advantages from using non-elitism.
-Our result, however, does indicate that the ability to leave local optima to inferior solutions is hard to turn into a runtime advantage (whereas at the same time, as observed in previous works, there a significant risk that the selection pressure is too low to admit any reasonable progress).
+Our result, however, does indicate that the ability to leave local optima to inferior solutions is non-trivial to turn into a runtime advantage (whereas at the same time, as observed in previous works, there is a significant risk that the selection pressure is too low to admit any reasonable progress).

 We also prove an upper bound for the runtime of the \mclea on jump functions (Theorem~\ref{thm:upper}), which shows that our lower bound for large ranges of the parameters (but, of course, only for $\lambda \ge (1+\eps) e \mu$) is tight including the leading constant.
-This appears to be the first precise\footnote{We use the term \emph{precise} to denote runtime estimates that are asymptotically tight including the leading constant, that is, where the estimated runtime $\tilde T(n)$ and the true runtime $T(n)$ satisfy $\lim\limits_{n \to \infty} \tilde T(n) / T(n) = 1$.} on runtime result for a non-trivial non-elitist algorithm on a non-trivial problem.
+This appears to be the first precise\footnote{We use the term \emph{precise} to denote runtime estimates that are asymptotically tight including the leading constant, that is, where the estimated runtime $\tilde T(n)$ and the true runtime $T(n)$ for problem size $n$ satisfy $\lim\limits_{n \to \infty} \tilde T(n) / T(n) = 1$.} on runtime result for a non-trivial non-elitist algorithm on a non-trivial problem.